uuinfofp/uuinfofp.github.io/labs.md

 #### Tools

 There are two important tools than can give you feedback on your coding style.
-The first is HLint, a tool designed by Neil Mitchell specifically for giving feedback on your coding style.
-The second is `ghc`, the Haskell compiler itself.
-When you submit your assignment to PrairieLearn both tools will be run on your program.
-You can view the results of these tools by clicking on your assignment in the list of submission you made on in PrairieLearn.
+The first is `ghc`, the Haskell compiler itself.
+It will give warnings about e.g. missing cases etc. Generally, it is a good idea to address these.
+The second is `HLint`, a tool designed by Neil Mitchell specifically for giving feedback on your coding style.
 You can install HLint by opening a command prompt and typing:

 ```
 cabal update && cabal install hlint